 Out of The (Ice) Box

-aseptic packaging remains a slow mover in the cold-based U.S. market.
+With a range of stringent processing requirements, aseptic packaging remains a slow mover in the cold-based U.S. market.

 by Lynn Petrak